IQ404/8599-ray-tracer/README.md

   **Estimated date of completion:** optimization should be ongoing indefinitely.
 But the first complete version of the ray tracer running in real-time is aiming to be finished by the <ins>end of May 2023</ins>

-- Improve the ray-tracer by adding more advanced features to it.
+- Improve the ray-tracer by adding more advanced features to it (currently planning to focus on denoising).

   <ins>Possible references</ins>: [the next book by Peter Shirley](https://raytracing.github.io/books/RayTracingTheNextWeek.html), [GAMES101](https://sites.cs.ucsb.edu/~lingqi/teaching/games101.html) (this is the chinese version of [cs180](https://sites.cs.ucsb.edu/~lingqi/teaching/cs180.html)), [GAMES202](https://sites.cs.ucsb.edu/~lingqi/teaching/games202.html) (this is the chinese version of [CS292F](https://sites.cs.ucsb.edu/~lingqi/teaching/cs292f.html))

-  **Estimated date of completion:** I'm still thinking about what "advanced" features am I aiming for.
-Say, if it's features like motion blur, it should not take too long, but if it's modern techniques on denoising, it may then take me relatively a long time to read and implement recent papers.
+  **Estimated date of completion:** by the <ins>end of June 2023</ins>

 - If time allows, try to accelerate the path tracer by running code on GPU.